dwrss/streamdeck-omnifocus/README.md

 # Features

-- code written in Objective-C
+- Code written in Objective-C
 - macOS only
-- [will be ]localized
+- Localized
+- Opens (configurable) perspective on button press
-- detects if OmniFocus is running
+- Detects if OmniFocus is running

 ![](screenshot.png)